citation-style-language/documentation/specification.rst

 entry-encyclopedia
     An entry in an encyclopedia or similar reference work

+event
+    An organized event (e.g., an exhibition or conference);
+    Use for direct citations to the event, rather than to works contained within an event (e.g. a ``presentation`` in a conference, a ``graphic`` in an exhibition) or based on an event (e.g. a ``paper-conference`` published in a proceedings, an exhibition catalog)

 figure
     A illustration or representation of data, typically as part of a journal article or other larger work;